How to trade EMA 12 / 50 crossovers?

-You can read about differences between SMA and EMA, but in short, EMA puts greater weight on the most recent prices, and thus has less lag than SMAs.
-Hence, EMA reacts quicker to price changes.
+You can read about differences between Simple Moving Average (SMA) and Exponential Moving Average (EMA), but in short, EMA puts greater weight on the most recent prices, and thus has less lag than SMAs.
+Hence, EMA reacts quicker to price changes and provides an earlier trend signal than SMAs.

 This strategy uses the 12 day and 50 day Exponential moving average (EMA).